 - Higher or degree apprenticeships provide a work-based route to a university-equivalent nationally recognised qualification at Level 4 and above - take a look at some of the latest higher and degree apprenticeship listings.
 Or you can start on an advanced (Level 3) apprenticeship or a job with training.
-Check out Charlotte's experience of doing a higher apprenticeship below
+Check out Olivia's experience of doing a higher apprenticeship below

 - Get help with searching for a job